MyGodItsFull0fStars/LLL-CAdViSE/README.md

 The variable `awsSecurityGroup` has to be set to an available security group.
 In case no security group exists, instructions can be found at [Security groups link](https://docs.aws.amazon.com/vpc/latest/userguide/security-groups.html).
+The security group `default` that is predefined by AWS does have the necessary permission and can be used for the instances in the experiment.

 #### IAM Role

 The value for the variable `awsIAMRole` has to be set.
-The value must be an AWS IAM role that has permissions to access the EC2 service.
+The value must be an AWS IAM role that has permission to access the EC2 service.
 The value to provide in the script is the name of the role that should be used.

-How to set up a IAM role can be found at [IAM roles for Amazon EC2](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/iam-roles-for-amazon-ec2.html#ec2-instance-profile).
+How to set up an IAM role can be found at [IAM roles for Amazon EC2](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/iam-roles-for-amazon-ec2.html#ec2-instance-profile).

 ## Running on AWS Cloud